"I just feel guilty for being alive sometimes, for something I can't control."

 TL;DR: Why Dixie D'Amelio is an Enneagram Type 4

-• Identity through contrast: Dixie has always defined herself in opposition to her sister: the "other" D'Amelio, the older one who didn't dance, the one who went viral second.
-This search for a unique identity separate from Charli is classic Type 4.
+- Identity through contrast: Dixie has always defined herself in opposition to her sister: the "other" D'Amelio, the older one who didn't dance, the one who went viral second.
+The search for a self that exists independent of Charli has been her central project.

-• Feeling fundamentally flawed: "I was a person who I did not like.
+- Feeling fundamentally flawed: "I was a person who I did not like.
 I was not myself."
-The Type 4's core wound is feeling defective, like something essential is missing that others have.
+The Type 4's core wound is feeling defective — like everyone else received something at birth that you somehow didn't.

 What is Dixie D'Amelio's Personality Type?